Adversarian/RACER/README.md

 # RACER
 Unofficial Python implementation of the RACER classification algorithm described by [Basiri et. al, 2019](https://link.springer.com/article/10.1007/s00521-017-3117-2).
+RACER is designed specifically for discrete datasets and therefore uses the entropy-based MDLP discretization algorithm by [Fayyad and Irani, 1993](http://web.donga.ac.kr/kjunwoo/files/Multi%20interval%20discretization%20of%20continuous%20valued%20attributes%20for%20classification%20learning.pdf).

+*(The maximum number of allowed splits in each partition is exposed through the `max_num_splits` keyword argument of the `RACERPreprocessor` which defaults to 32)*

 ## Installation
 [![PyPI version](https://badge.fury.io/py/pyracer.svg)](https://badge.fury.io/py/pyracer)